Lucyjpjones/wean-cuisine/README.md

 The project was connected to Heroku using automatic deployment from my GitPod repository, using the following steps...

 > **Note:** Before following the below steps ensure you have already created your new repo in Github and set up an env.py file to store your sensitive data.
+(Further details on adding an env.py file below)

 1. In the terminal create requirements.txt and Procfile files using the commands below:
    - $ pip3 freeze --local > requirements.txt